 - Home health.

 Tami Griswold, PTA, received her Associate's Degree in PT from LaCrosse WWTC in May of 1995.
 She has had a WI DPI license since 1996.
-Tami has attended many pediatric continuing ed courses over the past 25 years.
-Kinesiotape education was competed in 2013.
+Tami has attended many pediatric continuing education courses over the past 25 years - including Kinesiotape education competed in 2013.
 She has been with GRHC for 26 years.

 Tami enjoys walking, decorating, landscaping, reading, shopping garage sales and thrift stores, and spending time with friends and family.
-She has raised 2 children, Kevin age 21 and Jason age 18.
-Tami has been a member of SWTC’s PTA advisory committee since 2011.
-Tami has been a member of Southwest Opportunity Center’s board since 2021.
+She has raised 2 children, Kevin and Jason.
+Tami has been a member of SWTC’s PTA advisory committee since 2011 and a member of Southwest Opportunity Center’s board since 2021.